 Around the age of 40, presbyopia and other age-related vision problems begin to take their toll.
-But, aging vision does not have to be something to fear.
+But aging vision doesn’t have to be something to fear.
 There are ways to strengthen the eyes and prevent age-related vision impairments even if you have already reached middle age.
-It is never too late to care for your eyes and vision.
+It’s never too late to care for your eyes and vision.
 It just takes a little extra time and dedication.
 With these tips, you’ll have your eyes feeling like they’re 20 again.

 1. Know Your Family Medical History